 M116 will produce trees intermediate between m26 and mm106.
 Would also make a good espalier or cordon in most gardens.

 MM106 is a vigorous tree in Scotland and produces a tree 10 to 15 feet high.
 Can be used to form a traditional looking orchard.
 Takes a bit longer to produce the quantities seen on more dwarfing stocks.

 M25/ M111 rootstocks produce a very vigorous tree up to 25 feet tall, and will take 5 years or more to start producing fruit.

 We have been using Gisela 5 dwarfing stock for our cherries for s number of years now.
 Trees reach 8 to 12 feet depending on the variety.
 You may also see Colt, a more vigorous stock.

-We use a dwarfing stock for small gardens, Quince A. Trees reach around 10 feet.
+We use a dwarfing stock for small gardens, Quince A. Sometimes the even smaller Quince C stock.
+Trees reach around 6 to10 feet with these.
 For the traditional orchard, we use pear seedling as the stock.
 These trees will grow 20 feet or more and live to a great age.